 Improve Hemoglobin Level

-Black chana is a rich source of iron, which improves the hemoglobin levels in your body.
+Black chickpeas have a lot of health benefits.
+It is a rich source of iron, which improves the hemoglobin levels in your body.
 If you are a pregnant woman, feeding your baby, or suffering from anemic problems we strongly suggest you eat soaked black chickpeas but avoid excessive intake.

 Leucoderma, also known as vitiligo, is a skin disorder that causes the loss of pigment, resulting in white patches on the skin.
 While chickpeas may be a nutritious addition to a balanced diet, there is currently no scientific evidence to suggest that they can be used as a treatment for leucoderma.